ChrisSantosLang/redscience/docs/source/usecases.rst

   standardized test scores, or the results of genetic tests), so use an account that cannot be traced to you whenever playing large numbers of games without AI assistance!

+..
+Note:: A "Personality" setting is made available in redscience only if games have been identified for which different settings are optimal (see :doc:`curiculum`).
+If such settings reflect real human personalities, then each individual human is handicapped for some situation, but having
+  individual handicaps can strengthen human teams (like differentiated cells can strengthen a body).

 Discover new dimensions of intelligence
 ---------------------------------------